invzz/MasterOfComputerScience/2021-2022/DSIP/ComplexNumbers.md

 # Digital Signals and Image Processing

-Notes of 2021-2022 class by Andrès Coronado.
+Notes on 2021-2022 class by Andrès Coronado.

 ## 1 Complex Numbers